xjdr-alt/entropix/README.md

 NOTES:
-If youre using using the torch parts only, you can `export XLA_PYTHON_CLIENT_PREALLOCATE=false` to prevent jax from doing jax things and hogging your VRAM
+If you're using using the torch parts only, you can `export XLA_PYTHON_CLIENT_PREALLOCATE=false` to prevent jax from doing jax things and hogging your VRAM